Empowering a more effective, proactive government with data

 TLM: Why is data – like the data available from SafeGraph – important in emergency and disaster response scenarios?
 Why should those directing and organizing emergency and disaster response add data to their toolbox?

-Michael Bergen: Some of the foot traffic data that we provide has actually been used in the past to help people that are lost.
+Michael Bergen: Some of the data that we provide has actually been used in the past to help people that are lost.
 For example, there was a group of hikers that were lost in Montana, and our data was used to find them based on anonymous cell phone pings.
 We saw activity in an area where there usually isn’t any activity, and Border Patrol was able to deploy to that area and rescue those people in the middle of winter.

 An incredible example of this is something that we’ve been doing with FEMA.
 For FEMA, we looked at grocery stores – which are fantastic places to organize a disaster response.
 Most grocery stores have generators.
 They already have food.
 And they have large parking lots that can be used as staging areas.